mastergray/yngwie-js/README.md

 <a id="yngwieTransform" />

 ## Yngwie.Transform (YngwieTransform)
-Defines transformations between instances of STRING, NODE, and yngwieElement
+Defines transformations between instances of STRING, NODE, and YNGWIE

 <a id="yngwieError" />